'A terrific performance of Messiaen's Quartet for the End of Time'

 Donald Macleod, BBC Radio 3 (Easter at Kings, 2013)

-The Goldfield Ensemble is a vibrant mix of experienced soloists, chamber musicians, orchestral players and scholars, each bringing a unique perspective to repertoire and performance.
-Founded in 2011 by a group of Hertfordshire-based friends, the Ensemble has quickly established itself as a high calibre, proactive chamber group with a reputation for innovative programming, artistic collaborations and curation of events embracing lesser-known and unusual repertoire.
+The Goldfield Ensemble is a vibrant mix of soloists, chamber musicians, orchestral players and scholars, each bringing a unique perspective to repertoire and performance.
+Founded in 2011 by a group of Hertfordshire-based friends, the Ensemble has quickly established itself as a high calibre, proactive chamber group with a reputation for innovative programming, eclectic collaborations and curation of events embracing new, lesser-known and unusual repertoire.